May 14th, 2020

-Dear Camelback Church Family,
+Dear Camelback Church Family and Friends,

-The Camelback church leaders, in cooperation with the Arizona Conference, are working to ensure the health and safety of church members, friends, and community.
+The Camelback Church leaders, in cooperation with the Arizona Conference, are working to ensure the health and safety of church members, friends, and community.

 We also ask that you remain faithful in your financial giving to the Lord’s work through tithes and offerings.
 It is easy to set up through the Adventist Giving website: https://adventistgiving.org/#/org/ANP4FB/envelope/start.
 There is a serious possibility of falling way behind our church budget needs at a time when the church is not meeting together for worship.
 Please help us stay current by planning your giving in advance through this helpful online tool.

-We will be sure to keep you updated as the situation changes.
 Please feel free to contact the church office or one of the pastors, if you have any questions.
 Pastors John, Mark, and Melanie stand ready to respond to your needs and will remain available for appointments and visitation.
 We ask that you help us get the word out to people that you know do not frequent social media, have access to email or have other limited communication channels.

 We serve a God that has called us to share the gospel in a variety of ways, not only through word but love in action.
 As we keep our eyes on Jesus let’s also look out for the needs of others.
 We are reaching out to a few health services organizations to ask what we can do to support their work of caring for the most vulnerable.
 If you are interested in participating in this kind of ministry, please call Cherie to volunteer.